otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/h5p_fuzzy_blanks.md

 _In this section, clearly describe a solution to the problem.
 The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
 Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once)._

+- parameters tuned for best classification
+- combination of classifiers

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

 _In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
 Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail._

+- fuzzy options of Vips in Stud.IP

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

 _In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
 The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
 Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms)._

+- F1 score

 ### Project Design
 _(approx. 1 page)_